alanwhite/sub-lic-spec/Sample_EULA.md

 - Notice provided through the Software or via email (Premium users)
 - Your continued use of the Software after notice

 Material changes will require your acceptance before continued use.
-Changes affecting Premium subscribers will be communicated via email.
+Changes affecting Premium subscribers (including device limit adjustments) will be communicated via email at least [30] days in advance.

 ---